 You actually are protected when plane types change

 There’s more to this than the above experiences, though.
 As it turns out, consumers actually have a lot more protection than I expected in such situations, as aircraft swaps are covered in American’s contract of carriage, via Matthew at Live and Let’s Fly.
-American’s contract of carriage specifically says the following (bolding mine):
+American’s contract of carriage via its American Airlines General Rules of the International Tariff specifically says the following (bolding mine):

-This means that your rights when a plane type changes are the same as if you have a schedule change that impacts your flight’s arrival or departure time by more than two hours, which more or less gives you free reign to make changes.
+This means that your rights when a plane type changes are the same as if you have a schedule change that impacts your flight’s arrival or departure time by more than four (yes, this used to be two) hours, which more or less gives you free reign to make changes.

 I’m guessing most American agents aren’t familiar with the above being in the contract of carriage (I didn’t even know it was), so if you’re going to try to make a change to a reservation due to an aircraft swap, it might be worth pointing them to that section of the contract of carriage.

 As you can see, even without the above policy being official, peoples’ experiences were extremely mixed, as is the norm when dealing with an airline call center.
 One person was told it would be $500 to change a routing, one person was allowed to make a change for free, and another person was even upgraded to first class for free after four phone calls.